Sikbik/fluxd-rust/fluxd_rust/docs/CONFIGURATION.md

 - `--scan-flatfiles` - scan flatfiles for index mismatches, then exit.
 - `--scan-supply` - scan blocks in the local DB and print coinbase totals, then exit.
+- `--scan-fluxnodes` - scan fluxnode records in the local DB and print summary stats, then exit.